JeremyNevill/firework/README.md

 Firework
 ========

-Firework is a Realtime Micrologging Platform and is written using the javascript platform [Meteor](https://www.meteor.com).
+Firework is a Realtime Micrologging Platform and is written using [Meteor](https://www.meteor.com).

+The platform consists of 2 main parts:

+* Realtime Dashboard
+* Rest API

 Micrologging is what we're calling..

 > 'concise log items that have real meaning, are readable by humans, and parsable by computers.'

-Firework enables you to record the things you have done, like a to-done list, from any device that can handle a modern Meteor web interface.

 Log items include attributes such as: